 While there are black flies in June, you can still hike the trail then although it’s probably best to cover up with long pants and a long sleeve short and to bring a bug net.
 After mid-October, the weather starts to turn cold in Vermont.
 If you want to enjoy Autumn on the trail, September is probably the best time to go

 The Long Trail is a difficult trail to hike because it’s very rocky, muddy and there are a lot of mountains on the route.
-The easiest part are the southern 100 miles which coincide with the Appalachian Trail.
+The easiest part is the southern 100 miles, which coincides with the Appalachian Trail.
 After that the trail gets much more mountainous and remote.

 How to Prepare